michiard/CLOUDS-LAB/hbase-lab/README.md

 ### **EXERCISE 4: QUERY 1**
 Write the HBase equivalent of the SQL query reported below (See also section “User action: Click on a shorturl”):

++ *[Hint]: Use the java program QueryOne.java in your local copy of the hbase-lab repository*

 ```SQL